facelessuser/ColorHelper/docs/index.md

 - Show all the colors in a file in a special color palette in the tooltip.
 - Allow saving, accessing, and managing colors in named color palettes all from the tooltip.
 - Select and insert colors from the color palettes via the tooltip.
 - Translate an existing color form to a new form the tooltip.
-Supports rgb, rgba, hex, hsl, hsla, and colors names.
+Supports rgb, rgba, hex, hexa, hsl, hsla, gray, hwb, and colors names.
+- Can optionally treat hexa format (#RRGGBBAA) as #AARRGGBB.